Black injection molded plastic component with honeycomb cutout detail

 Quick-turn Injection Molding

 Need parts on an expedited schedule?
-Zigitech supports Rapid Tooling and pilot runs for high-precision prototype parts in as little as 7 business days.
+ZigiTech supports Rapid Tooling and pilot runs for high-precision prototype parts in as little as 7 business days.

 Get Instant Quote